halleshubham/JAP/README.md

 # JAP

 An automation tool for creating draft posts on Wordpress using Rest API.
-It also supports automated compilation of HTML newsletter emails & facebook scheduling of posts with help of published posts & it's excerpt.
+It also supports automated compilation of HTML newsletter emails, Whatsapp Messages (to be used by User in later time) & facebook scheduling of posts with help of published posts & it's excerpt.

 ## Configuration